 Some Like it Hot!

 Being Scottish, I was brought up with hot toddies.
 In case you’re not familiar with a toddy, it’s a drink made with spirits.
-Whisky is most common ingredient, hot water and sweetened with sugar, honey or even maple syrup, as is the tradition in Canada.
-Spices such as cloves and cinnamon and a squeeze of lemon juice are also commonly additions.
+Whisky is the most common ingredient, hot water, and sweetened with sugar, honey, or even maple syrup, as is the tradition in Canada.
+Spices such as cloves and cinnamon and a squeeze of lemon juice are also common additions.

 Whisky is a great decongestant as alcohol dilates the blood vessels, not to mention a good sleeping aid.
 It is also thought to fight off infection and kill off viral bugs too.